-Shareholders' meetings are conducted according to the regulation on shareholders' meetings (the "Regulation"), which underwent several amendments at the last shareholders' meeting in order to bring its provisions into line with new regulations on shareholders' rights.
+Shareholders' meetings are conducted according to the regulation on shareholders' meetings (the 'Regulation').

 The Regulation governs ordinary and extraordinary shareholders' meetings, as well as special shareholders' meetings, inasmuch as they are compatible.
 It sets out rules concerning meeting attendance, verification of proof of identity with particular reference to proxies, the powers of the Chairman with respect to declaring a quorum, opening the meeting, directing discussion, voting and vote counting.